-- 15. It is not recommended that CT-scanning be performed routinely in the diagnostic workup of patients with CAP. - 16.
+- 13. Chest CT-scan may be considered in the diagnostic workup of patients with (suspicion of) CAP but is not recommended in the standard diagnostic workup. - 14.
 In patients with clinical features of CAP but without signs of infection on the initial chest X-ray, an additional chest X-ray within 48 hours may help to establish the diagnosis of CAP.